 After a few years, things began to change.
 She got nightmares and had sleeping problems.
 The room where little Jay had spent his last week was now her study where she worked.
 She became anxious every time she entered the room as if the spirit of Jay was still there.
-She didn't even believe in spirits haunting houses, but the anxiety was real and she became more and more uncomfortable in her own home.
+She didn't even believe in spirits haunting houses, but the anxiety was real, and she became more and more uncomfortable in her own home.

-Then one day her beloved cat started to react weirdly.
-She would be looking at him and was thinking weird thoughts, like 'the cat can speak'.
+Then one day, her beloved cat started to react weirdly.
+She would be looking at him and was thinking weird thoughts, like 'the cat can speak.'
 She would see his lips move and form sentences in her head as if the cat could actually talk to her.

 Ann-Louise changed from a perfectly normal person into a deranged lady.
 Afraid in her own house, in her own bed, with her own pet.
-She started to wander around in the night watching the red moon shining in her backyard.
-She walked for miles in the dark just to escape her home, her life and what she now started to believe was the little-haunted spirit of little Jay.
+She started to wander around in the night, watching the red moon shining in her backyard.
+She walked for miles in the dark to escape her home, her life, and what she now started to believe was the little-haunted spirit of little Jay.
 In the dark woods at the end of her street, she sat for hours, looking at the sky, thinking about the death of little Jay and falling into a serious mental breakdown.

-They emptied her stuff out of the house and new tenants lived there happily ever after.
+They emptied her stuff out of the house, and new tenants lived there happily ever after.
 Or did they?

 Rumour had it they also began to act weirdly after a few years.
 The police would frequently visit the house because the people living there were acting out, having fights during the night, and were bothering the neighbors.

 For years the house had an ill reputation.
 Until the house owner decided to tear the house down and rebuild it.
 Nothing strange happened after that.
-Perhaps the spirit of little Jay had found its peace and moved away?
+Perhaps the spirit of Jay had found its peace and moved away?

 At the age of 65, she died suddenly in her sleep.
-The neighbors told the police their story of Ann-Louise walking away from her house with a little baby boy in her arms in the middle of the night.
+The neighbors told the police their story of Ann-Louise walking away from her house with a baby boy in her arms in the middle of the night.
 Everybody passed it on like they must have dreamed at the time.
 It was indeed a strange tale.
-At her funeral, a handful of people gathered around, out of pity.
+At her funeral, a handful of people gathered around out of pity.
 They put candles near her coffin and said their prayers.
-But everybody went on doing their own business like nothing had happened.
+But everybody went on doing their own business as nothing had happened.
 They forgot about her the very next day.